 Five years later, on Armistice Day 1926, John was present at the dedication of the completed Liberty Memorial.
 Coolidge, then the President of the U.S., addressed a crowd of some 150,000, the largest crowd ever assembled to hear an American president to that time, and hundreds of thousands more listened on the radio.

-John’s memoir of his war service, published in 1930 with the title No Hard Feelings, has been republished and is now available from the Museum Store under his originally-desired title, Scarlet Fields.
+John’s memoir of his war service, published in 1930 with the title No Hard Feelings, has been republished and is now available under his originally-desired title, Scarlet Fields.